philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 Once the correctly formatted tsv file is obtained, save the file to the ngsLD directory and run SNeP on the hpc.

+After running SNeP with this data, we ran into some issues that we believe will be solved through seperating the historical from the contemporary samples and creating LD output for both.

 *Changes need to be made*: adding flags
 -- ignore_miss_data
 -- max_kb_dist 0